sambanova/ai-starter-kit/code_copilot/README.md

 ## Modify the parameters and the model to use

-You can change the default SambaNova Cloud model or the default model used with SambaStudio CoE models modifying the model and expert selection in [config.ts](config.ts) file:
+You can change the default SambaNova Cloud model or the default model used with SambaStudio Bundle models modifying the model and expert selection in [config.ts](config.ts) file:

 - If using SambaNova Cloud:
     ```ts